bin3xish477/Red-C-C/README.md

 ----------------------------------
 Or you can create a symbolic link:

-path = the path to the folder you cloned Red C&C in. ln path/Red-C-C/scripts/net/ss.py /bin/redcc
+path = The path to the folder you cloned Red C&C in. ln path/Red-C-C/scripts/net/ss.py /bin/redcc

 With this symbolic link, typing "redcc" will execute the handler anywhere in the command line.

-# Running the handler.
+# Running the handler with symbolic link.
 redcc
 ```